 Section 5: Conclusion

 Lt.
 Robert L. Hood began his career with the Sheriff's Office in 2004 as a corrections officer.
 He was duly promoted to Corrections Sergeant in 2009 and then to Corrections Lieutenant in 2012.
 He worked his way through college where he received his AAS degree from Jefferson State Community College in 2009 and his BS degree from Troy University in 2011.
 Most recently he completed the National Jail Leadership Command Academy Class #17 at Sam Houston State University and passed the Certified Jail Manager (CJM) examination given by the American Jail Association (AJA).
 Lt.
 Hood was recognized nationally by the AJA in January of 2016 as one of The Top 35 under 35.
 Lt.
 Hood is an FBI trained instructor in several disciplines related to corrections.
 Lt.
 Hood has instructed classes for a 2-week Jail Management School through the Northeast Alabama Law Enforcement Academy for the last 9 years.
 Lt.
 Hood was elected to be on the American Jail Association Board of Directors in 2018.
 Lt.
 Hood currently holds the position of 2nd Vice-President of the Alabama Jail Association.
-Disclosure: Robert Hood has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: Robert Hood has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.